The F-signature Function on the Ample Cone: Continuity of the -signature function

 Note that $C_{1}^{\prime}$ depends only on the choice of $A$ and the norm $\| \, \|$.

-Recall that (the class of) every effective divisor on $X$ is contained in the pseudoeffective cone of $X$.
-Now, if $D$ is an effective divisor with $\|D\| > C_{1} ^{\prime}$, then $D$ can not belong to $\kappa$ by the definition of $C_{1}^{\prime}$.
+Since the class of every effective Cartier divisor on $X$ is contained in the pseudoeffective cone of $X$, if $D$ is an effective divisor with $\|D\| > C_{1} ^{\prime}$, then $D$ can not belong to $\kappa$ by the definition of $C_{1}^{\prime}$.
 Hence, we see that $A-D$ is not effective.
 Since $A = -K_X + E$ for an effective divisor $E$, this means that $-K_X - D$ is not effective.
 This proves the claim. \end{proof}

 { \it Continuation of the proof of \autoref{lem.Biglowerdim}:} For any effective Cartier divisor $L$, if $m > \frac{C_{1}^{\prime} p^e}{\|L\| }$, we have $\|\frac{m}{p^e-1}L\| > C_{1} ^{\prime}$, hence, applying the claim above, we conclude that $-K_X - \frac{m}{p^e-1}L$ is not effective.
 Therefore, the divisor